 To take care of your blood sugar, all you have to do is prioritize higher fiber sources of whole foods versus foods lower in fiber, such as foods with refined or added sugars, animal products (which dramatically raise insulin), and most processed foods.

 All leafy greens such as: kale, spinach, romaine, arugula, collards, turnip greens, all lettuces, Swiss chard, dandelion greens, and any other green you can think of, are absolutely wonderful for your blood sugar.
 However, a few are especially rich in magnesium, which is acts like a “super nutrient” once it enters your body.
-Magnesium-rich greens include: kale, spinach, collards, romaine, and Swiss chard, which pack more of a nutritional punch for your blood sugar than other types do.
+Magnesium-rich greens include: kale, spinach, collards, romaine, and Swiss chard.
+Which pack more of a nutritional punch for your blood sugar than other types.
 Aim to pack a few servings of these into your day if you can and be sure to rotate your greens if you’re using them in a green smoothie.
 Use these nutritious greens to make a more filling, healthy smoothie to support your blood sugar even further.

 Almonds are also another powerhouse of magnesium, fiber, and protein, right alongside seeds like hemp, chia, and flax.
 Almonds contain a particularly higher amount of magnesium than other nuts, with cashews being a close second.
 All nuts, almonds included, are also rich in chromium to assist blood sugar levels even further.
 Go for a handful of raw almonds next time you get the munchies.
 Just a small handful will go a long way to support your blood sugar levels and provide your body with raw nutrition.
 If you want to get a little fancy, these Almond Power Bars with Chocolate Topping make a great snack or pre-workout food on-the-go.
 This homemade almond butter isn’t too shabby either – in fact, it’s a pretty amazing paired with some raw vegan crackers or even a simple apple or banana.